RSE-Sheffield/release_to_ORDA/README.md

 1. Follow these [instructions from GitHub](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) to create a release.
 This will trigger a GitHub action which pushes the release (`.tar.gz` and `.zip`) to ORDA.

+**Note that currently there is no system to ensure that the version number / code in the release tag matches the DOI version number.**

 ### Create a badge

 To make a badge, add the following markdown to your readme. `YOUR DOI VERSION NUMBER` appears at the end of your DOI.